sabinlungudotcpp/groupProjectSEM/README.md

 Finally as a team we are making use of different branches where each member of the team works on a seperate branch in order to implement a new working feature for the application.

+# How to build & run the application?

+> 1. Go to your current directory, wherever that may be using the command in the command line: > cd <your current directory>

+> 2. After you have created the directory, in the command line type the command: > mkdir <name your folder>

+> 3. After you have created a folder within a folder, in the command line type the command to clone the repository: > git clone <URL goes here> to clone the repository from the GitHub repo.

+> 4. Next, open IntelliJ IDEA and choose "Open project from existing sources"

+> 5. Wait a bit for the project to load.
+After the project has been loaded, **Build** the project to make sure that the projects builds before it can run.
+You can do this by clicking the green hammer next to the run button.

+> 6. The project should build without any problems.
+After the project has been built go to the right hand side of the project and choose the **Maven** option.

+> 7. Double click on **Clean**

+> 8. Click **Package**

+> 9. Navigate over on the left hand side of the project and open the **docker-compose.yml** file

+> 10. Also go to the **dbb** folder and open the **Dockerfile** file.

+> 11. In the **docker-compose.yml** file, click the green button next to **dbb** in order to run the Database Container.

+> 12. After the database container has been initialised, do the same for the app.

+> 13. Go in the Dockerfile file and click the two green buttons next to **FROM MySQL** to run the image.

 # Code Of Conduct :bookmark:

 1. All members must attend meetings.